yormmeee/Python-sample-app/README.md

 # Python Sample App

 Welcome to the Python Sample App repository!
 This project demonstrates how to create a simple Python web server using the `HTTPServer` library and how to containerize it using Docker.

 ## Overview

 - **Web Server**: Implements a basic HTTP server that responds with details about the client and server.
-- **Containerization**: Dockerfile provided to build a secure Docker image.
+- **Containerization**: Includes a Dockerfile to build a secure Docker image.
 - **Security**: Follows best practices for container security.

 ## Features